TerminologyHub/termhub-in-5-minutes/curl-examples/README.md

 ### Get concept by code with explicit include parameter

-Look up concept information for a given terminology and code and use an explicit include parameter to control how much data to send back
+Look up concept information for a given terminology and code and use an explicit include parameter to control how much data to send back.
+The include parameter has a few helpful shortcut values
+(minimal, summary, full) and also allows you to individually select parts of the full concept model that you are interested in.
+For more information see [INCLUDE.md](../doc/INCLUDE.md "INCLUDE.md").

 ```
 curl -s -H "Authorization: Bearer $token" "$API_URL/project/sandbox/concept/SNOMEDCT/73211009?include=full" | jq